CKiilu/UX/notes.md

 4. Not giving feedback

 5. Using unnatural mappings for the evaluation side of the action cycle to make system state difficult to interpret

+### EASY LOOKING IS NOT EASY TO USE

+Devices which are simple in nature but perform a wide range of tasks become difficult to use due to few controls.

+Increasing the number of controls requires the user to learn more about a device to find the appropriate control.
+Therefore, complexity of device usage is increased.

+To make something easy to use the number of controls should be matched to the number of functions and panels should be organized according to function.

+### DESIGN AND SOCIETY

+Tools bring dramatic changes to society from the invention of everyday things.
+They not only ease tasks but also people's view of themselves and the world.

+Designs' effectson society therefore has political significance as design philosophies vary in different political systems.

+Good design exploit the power of constraints and uses forcing functions and visble outcomes of data to prevent confusion and errors in everyday life.
+This improves the quality of life.